daniel-furman/daniel-furman.github.io/content/_index.md

 ## Hello there 👋

-I'm a member of the `analytics` team at West Monroe Partners, expanding what's possible with data science in strategy consulting.
-I have an MS in data science from UC Berkeley 🐻 and have applied ML to several modalities (text, image, geospatial, time-based signals) and industries (PE, software).
+I'm a member of the analytics team at West Monroe Partners, expanding what's possible with data science in strategy consulting.
+I have a Master's in data science from UC Berkeley 🐻 and experience applying ML across various modalities (e.g., natural language, vision, geospatial) and industries (e.g., software, M&A, IT).

 Follow me @ [LinkedIn](https://www.linkedin.com/in/daniel-ryan-furman/), [Medium](https://medium.com/@daniel_furman), and [Hugging Face](https://huggingface.co/dfurman).

-Here are a few interesting open projects and publications I've been part of:
+Here are a few open projects I've been a part of:

 🤖 Projects
 * [Lightweight demos for sft of instruction LLMs](https://github.com/daniel-furman/sft_demos)